gongminmin/ImpulseDrive/Doc/StarterModule.md

 TODO: Assembled module photo

+**CAUSION**: Everything after the flyback transformer are in ~10kV.
+Keep distance with them even after shut this module down.
+The capacitors may still charge.
+When operating, the spark gap can be loud and hot.
+Very careful about the metal parts.

 **Status**: Experiment-in-progress, 30%.

 Due to the spark gap, this module is very noisy, and looks dangerous.
 An improvement is borrowing the design of a solid-state Tesla coil (SSTC), dual resonant solid-state Tesla coil (DRSSTC) to be exact.